cce-uzk/AIChatPageComponent/README.md

 - **PHP Extensions**: `curl`, `gd`, `imagick` (recommended), `ghostscript` (for PDF processing)
 - **ILIAS ResourceStorage**: For secure file handling (built-in ILIAS 9)

+### Optional Dependencies
+- **AIChat Repository Plugin**: Provides enhanced RBAC permission control for AI chat component creation.
+Without this plugin, all content editors can create AI chat components.
+Recommended for institutions requiring granular access control.

 > **✅ Independent Plugin**: This plugin is now **fully independent** and does **not require the AIChat base plugin**.
 All RAMSES integration is handled directly within this plugin.

+## Permissions & Access Control

+### Permission Strategy
+This plugin implements a **two-tier permission system** to control who can add AI chat components to pages:

+#### **Tier 1: Enhanced RBAC (Recommended)**
+When the **AIChat Repository Plugin** is installed and active:
+- Uses AIChat's `create_xaic` permission for access control
+- Administrators can precisely control which users/roles can create AI chat components
+- Provides granular permission management through ILIAS's standard role system

+#### **Tier 2: Content Editor Fallback**
+When AIChat plugin is **not available**:
+- Falls back to basic `write` permission check
+- Any user with content editing rights can add AI chat components
+- Less granular but ensures functionality for content creators

+### Technical Background
+PageComponent plugins cannot integrate directly into ILIAS's standard RBAC system due to technical limitations (only Repository Object plugins support full RBAC integration).
+This plugin works around this limitation by leveraging the AIChat plugin's existing RBAC implementation when available.

+### Security Considerations
+- **Recommended Setup**: Install AIChat plugin even if not directly used, to enable fine-grained permission control
+- **Fallback Risk**: Without AIChat plugin, all content editors can create AI chats - evaluate if this aligns with your institution's AI usage policies
+- **Administrator Control**: Global configuration settings always override individual chat configurations regardless of permission level

 ## Installation